drojaazu/suddendesu/content/entry/cps2-debug-switches-and-the-games-that-love-them/index.md

 The debug DIPs are used during gameplay here as well, with the same settings as in X-men vs Street Fighter listed above.

----

 And there we have it.
-Next time we'll take a look at more CPS 2 games that utilitize these DIP switches and the debug functions they have hidden away.
+We will eventually revisit the CPS-2 debug switches and the functions hidden away in the games that use them.
 See you then!